What is the difference between a cosmetic

 - even up asymmetric breasts

-- reconstruct a breast after mastectomy or injury.
+- reconstruct a breast after mastectomy (breast removal) or injury.

 If you are concerned about the way you look or are thinking about cosmetic treatments to boost your confidence, there are alternatives to cosmetic surgery.
-These may include other treatments, wearing padded bras or accepting yourself the way you are.
+These may include other treatments, wearing padded bras or talking to a counsellor or psychologist to help you overcome your concerns about your appearance.

-Things to consider before having breast implant surgery
+Things to consider before having breast augmentation surgery

-Before you decide on breast implants, some important issues to keep in mind include:
+Before you choose to have breast implant surgery, some of the important issues to keep in mind include:

 - Breast augmentation does not correct droopy breasts.
 A breast lift (an operation to remove loose, excess skin that often involves shifting the nipple position as well) may also be required.